llvm/llvm-foundation-www/content/_index.md

 conferences that students may attend and present their LLVM and compiler related work.

-Lastly, our Women in Compilers & Tools program aims to increase female participation in the LLVM Project and the field of compilers and tools.
-We hope to achieve this by increasing awareness of the LLVM project at various technical conferences with strong female participation, established a mentor program, and lower barriers of entry for this field.
+Lastly, our Diversity and Inclusion program aims to increase the wide set of diverse contributors to participate in the LLVM Project and the field of compilers and tools.
+We hope to achieve this by increasing awareness of the LLVM project at various technical conferences with strong participation, established a mentor program, and lower barriers of entry for this field.